auth0-signals/apilityio-disposable-email-domains/README.md

 ## What happens next?

 Once the PR or the Issue is submitted I will review the content to accept or reject it.
-If it's accepted, then an automatic process of Apility.io will parse the file and the runtime database of Apility will be updated.
+If it's accepted, then an automatic process of Apility.io will parse the file and the runtime database of Auth0-Signals/Apility.io will be updated.
 This process occurs every day.

 ## Can I use the content of the lists in my own applications?

 Of course!
 Please do it!
-Also keep in mind that Apility.io has several up to date lists that you can use: https://apility.io/lists/baddomain
+Also keep in mind that Auth0-Signals/Apility.io has several up to date lists that you can use: https://apility.io/lists/baddomain